Detection and Segmentation of Custom Objects using High Distraction Photorealistic Synthetic Data

 \section{Conclusion}

-By creating photorealistic synthetic data in 3D environments and successfully training neural networks with it, we gain confidence that using photorealism in addition to variance, is useful for real world applications.
+By creating a highly challenging and varied photorealistic synthetic data in 3D environments and successfully training neural networks with it, we gave an empirical evidence that using photorealism in addition to variance, is useful for real world applications.
 This is the case even when training exclusively on synthetic data.

-We believe that our approach can be implemented and generalized to a wide range of items and have an impact in use-cases such as production and assembly lines in smart factories, standard items on shelves of smart stores, food products in smart refrigerators and visual understanding for robots and drones.
+We believe that our approach can be implemented and generalized to a wide range of objects perception tasks and have an impact in use-cases such as production and assembly lines in smart factories, standard items on shelves of smart stores, food products in smart refrigerators and visual understanding for robots and drones.